 A bean type defines a client-visible type of the bean.
 A bean may have multiple bean types.
-For example, the following bean has three bean types:
+For example, the following bean has four bean types:

-The bean types are BookShop, Business and Shop<Book>.
+The bean types are BookShop, Business, Shop<Book> and Object.

-Meanwhile, this session bean has only the local interfaces BookShop and Auditable as bean types, since the bean class is not a client-visible type.
+Meanwhile, this session bean has only the local interfaces BookShop and Auditable, along with Object, as bean types, since the bean class is not a client-visible type.